bbauska/W3Cx-3of5/README.md

 <h4>5 - Download the captured stream</h4>

-A trick consists in creating, on the fly, an invisible link with a download attribute (see Module 1) and a href attribute  that points to the blob object containing the recorded stream encoded using a given codec, then generate programmatically a click event on the link.
-This will force the browser to download a file of type video/webm to the hard disk.
+<p>A trick consists in creating, on the fly, an invisible link with a download attribute (see Module 1) and a href attribute  that points to the blob object containing the recorded stream encoded using a given codec, then generate programmatically a click event on the link.
+This will force the browser to download a file of type video/webm to the hard disk.</p>

 ```
 1.  function download() {